A savvy cat named Quinn is wont to walk -

 Though living with his peers of fur and paw

-Is not without its conflicts or its strife,
+Is not without its fights or social strife,

-A hen named Claire with quite a raucous call;
+A cat named Claire with quite a raucous call;

-From in the group, or anywhere at all.
+Inside the group or any place at all.

 “Her baking leaves quite much in skill to be

-With smugness whispers in her group of three;
+With smugness talks inside her group of three;

 “She doesn’t mend or stitch her family’s clothes –